-The Health Improvement Program (HIP) began over 35 years ago as a part of the Stanford Prevention Research Center (SPRC) which was a pioneer in developing methods of health education and health promotion, including those for community-wide application.
+The Health Improvement Program (HIP) began 37 years ago as a part of the Stanford Prevention Research Center (SPRC) which was a pioneer in developing methods of health education and health promotion, including those for community-wide application.

 As research began to show that work-site health and wellness programs could positively impact the health of employees, Stanford President, Don Kennedy and SPRC’s founder, John W. Farquhar agreed that the university should take advantage of its own intellectual property in promotion of employee health.
 Thus, the Health Improvement Program was created in 1983.